Rise of the Robots?

 Who do you trust more, a human or a computer?

 One very important aspect to bear in mind is the role that emotional intelligence plays.
 When it comes to financial advice, people want to receive good service, the right advice for them and to feel ‘valued’.
-For some clients, the monies they are looking to invest may hold a certain significance and look for some form of empathy and altruistic view applied towards the actual meaning of the money.
+For some clients, the monies they are looking to invest may hold a certain significance and so they look for some form of empathy and altruistic view applied towards the actual meaning of the money.

 At present, only human interaction can provide this, and great financial advice is about building strong relationships and treating clients as real people.
-Trust comes from having a true appreciation, and recognition that clients all ride the stresses and joys of life the same as anyone.
+Trust comes from having a true appreciation and recognition that clients all ride the stresses and joys of life the same as anyone.
 No robo solution is going to provide this level of empathy anytime soon, nor will a robo advice solution be a suitable replacement for sophisticated, technical and in-depth financial planning.

 Regardless of who or what you trust, one overarching aspect of this whole subject is the need for, and application of, regulation.